-Attachment C Summary of Seasonal Timing Restrictions for Migratory Birds, Endangered Species and Raptors Based on Pipeline Activities

-Seasonal Timing Restrictions for Timber Felling, Logging, Clearing and Construction Activities Pipeline Activity Migratory Birds (wooded habitat) 1 Northern Spotted Owl 2 Marbled Murrelet 2 Great Grey Owl 2 Bald Eagle 3 Golden Eagle 3 Peregrine Falcon 4 Felling and Brush Mowing $^{\mathrm{5}}$ NO WORK Apr 1 - Jul 15 NO WORK Mar 1 - Sept 30 NO WORK Apr 1 - Sep 15 within 300-ft buffer from stand NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Logging, Skidding and Processing NO RESTRICTION 6 NO WORK 6 Mar 1 - Jul 15 DTR ^{6, 7} Apr 1 - Aug 5; Apr 1 - Sep 15 w/ helicopters 8 NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Clearing, Grubbing, and Stump Removal NO RESTRICTION 6 NO WORK 6 Mar 1 - Jul 15 DTR ^{6, 7} Apr 1 - Aug 5 NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Driving Through Restricted Area on Right-of-Way NO RESTRICTION 6 NO RESTRICTION 6 DTR ^{6, 7} Apr 1 - Aug 5 NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION Driving Through Restricted Area on Existing Access Road NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION Pipeline Construction NO RESTRICTION 6 NO WORK 6 Mar 1 - Jul 15 DTR ^{6, 7} Apr 1 - Aug 5; Apr 1 - Sep 15 w/ helicopters 8 NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Maintenance on Existing Access Roads NO RESTRICTION 6 NO WORK 6 Mar 1 - Jul 15 DTR ^{6, 7} Apr 1 - Aug 5 NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Access Road Improvement and New Road Construction NO RESTRICTION 6 NO WORK 6 Mar 1 - Jul 15 DTR ^{6, 7} Apr 1 - Aug 5 NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31

-Only considers migratory bird "wooded" habitat (meaning all forest regenerating areas [not including recent clear-cuts], deciduous tree groves, shrub/brush thicke understory and residual slash in felled timbered areas would not be considered migratory bird habitat.
+Summary of Seasonal Timing Restrictions for Migratory Birds, Endangered Species and Raptors Based on Pipeline Activities Seasonal Timing Restrict ions for Timber Felling, L ogging, Clearing and Construction n Activities - Pipeline Activity All Migratory Birds Northern Spotted Owl Marbled Murrelet Great Grey Owl Bald Eagle Golden Eagle Peregrine Falcon Felling and Brush Mowing NO WORK Apr 1 - Jul 15 in wooded habitats NO WORK Mar 1 - Sept 30 NO WORK Apr 1 - Sep 15, 300-ft buffer from stand NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Logging, Skidding and Processing NO RESTRICTION If trees and brush previously removed NO WORK Mar 1 - Jul 15 DTR Apr 1 - Aug 5, 1/4-mi buffer from stand; Apr 1 - Sep 15 w/ helicopters NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Clearing, Grubbing, and Stump Removal NO RESTRICTION If trees and brush previously removed NO WORK Mar 1 - Jul 15 DTR Apr 1 - Aug 5, 1/4-mi buffer from stand NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Driving Through Restricted Area on Right-of-Way NO RESTRICTION If trees and brush are not impacted or have been previously removed NO RESTRICTION If trees previously removed DTR Apr 1 - Aug 5, 1/4-mi buffer from stand if trees have been previously removed NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION Driving Through Restricted Area on Existing Access Road NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION NO RESTRICTION Pipeline Construction NO RESTRICTION If trees and brush previously removed NO WORK Mar 1 - Jul 15 DTR Apr 1 - Aug 5, 1/4-mi buffer from stand; Apr 1 - Sep 15 w/ helicopters NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Maintenance on Existing Access Roads NORESTRICTION If trees and brush previously removed NO WORK Mar 1 - Jul 15 DTR Apr 1 - Aug 5, 1/4-mi buffer from stand NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Access Road Improvement and New Road Construction NO WORK Apr 1 - Jul 15 If cutting trees or brush NO WORK Mar 1 - Sep 30 If cutting trees NO WORK Mar 1 - Jul 15 If no tree removal NO WORK Apr 1 - Sep 15, 300-ft buffer from stand if cutting trees; DTR Apr 1 - Aug 5, 1/4-mi buffer from stand if no tree removal NO WORK Mar 1 - Jul 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Aug 31 NO WORK Jan 1 - Jul 31 Affected Spreads ALL ALL in defined locations 1 & 2 in defined locations 2 & 4 in defined locations 1 in defined location 5 in defined location 3 in defined location All forest regenerating areas outside the nesting window, meet MBTA requirements.
+All forest regenerating areas (not including recent clear-cuts), deciduous tree groves, shrub/brush thickets, etc. are considered migratory bird habitat and will need to be removed outside the nesting window, just like merchantable timber.
+Crushed understory in felled timbered areas is not considered migratory bird habitat and does not have to be cut to meet MBTA requirements